Vicken-Ghoubiguian/AndroidStudioExamples/README.md

 # TestyTheGlace
-This is my first developed Android project...
+This is my first developed Android project and who does...anything and everything.